Master of Public Health & Tropical Medicine

 All applications seeking admission to a Master's or Doctoral program in the School of Public Health and Tropical Medicine must apply through SOPHAS, a centralized online application for schools of public health across the United States.
 Before applying, please be sure to read through the SOPHAS FAQ page regarding the application process and timeline.

 - Applicant must hold the degree of Doctor of Medicine, Doctor of Osteopathic Medicine, or its equivalent from a recognized institution.
 Combined degree medical students (MD/MPHTM) are also eligible for the program.
-Applications from other qualified health professionals, such as registered nurses, will be considered on a case-by-case basis.
+Applications from other qualified health professionals, such as registered nurses, physician assistants, and veterinarians are also welcome.

 - Transcripts for all Universities attended.